Featured image of post Comment Your Schema

 What goes wrong without them

-Schema reviews lose context.
-A migration that adds is_processed TINYINT(1) DEFAULT 0 looks fine syntactically.
-But processed by what?
-When?
-Is it idempotent?
-A comment turns a migration review from “does this look right?” into “does this match what we agreed on?”
+Schema reviews lose context too.
+A migration that adds is_processed TINYINT(1) DEFAULT 0 looks fine syntactically; processed by what, when, and is it idempotent?
+A comment turns the review from “does this look right?” into “does this match what we agreed on?”

-Documentation drifts.
-External documentation — wiki pages, READMEs, Confluence — goes stale the moment someone adds a column or changes a status code without updating the doc.
+External documentation drifts the moment someone adds a column or changes a status code without updating the doc.
 Comments live in the schema itself.
 They move with ALTER TABLE.
 They show up in every dump.
-They can’t be in a different repo.
+They can’t be in a different repo than the data they describe.

 What to comment